 Humanoid Robots for Shipyards

 Humanoid robots for shipyards will transform global shipbuilding.
-Persona AI is pioneering this shift with industrial humanoids built for heavy maritime work.
+Persona AI is pioneering this shift with industrial humanoids built for heavy maritime work—welding, material handling, and hull assembly in challenging conditions.
+As labor shortages intensify and project timelines tighten, new robot technology for shipyards offers a scalable solution that works alongside human crews, improving safety, consistency, and operational efficiency across modern shipbuilding facilities.

 Fixed robotic arms have been effective in manufacturing environments with predictable workflows, but shipyards are far more complex.
 These arms cannot climb scaffolding, crawl into confined compartments, or adapt when conditions change.
 Shipbuilding requires dexterity, balance, and adaptability that static robotic systems simply cannot provide.